 What to Consider When Buying a New Cooler

-The best coolers for you will depend on several factors, such as your intended use, how much you need to hold, and how much you have to spend.
+The best cooler for you will depend on several factors, such as your intended use, how much you need to hold, and how much you have to spend.
 Most larger coolers will be filled with ice and used to hold drinks and food.